10 Common Questions from Children with Grief

 7. If my caregiver(s) dies, who will take care of me?

-If you are a caregiver of a grieving child, it can be helpful to let children know the plan for what would happen if you were to die while they are still living in your home.
+If you are a caregiver of a child with grief, it can be helpful to let children know the plan for what would happen if you were to die while they are still living in your home.
 This is especially important to do if children are grieving the death of another caregiver.

 If possible, give children choice.
 What I mean by that is if you have a few people that you would feel equally comfortable for your child to live with and be cared for by, then let your child know and come to the decision together on what feels best for them.